michaelboyles/formula/docs/src/content/docs/hooks/useForm.md

     // `result`: the value returned from `submit`
     // `data`: the form data that was submitted
-    // `form`: a reference to the Formula form instance onSuccess?: (args: { result: NoInfer<SubmitResponse>, data: Data, form: Form<Data> }) => void
+    // `form`: a reference to the Formula form instance onSubmitSuccess?: (args: { result: NoInfer<SubmitResponse>, data: Data, form: Form<Data> }) => void

-    // A callback invoked when there is a form submission error.
+    // A callback invoked when submitting the form fails.
     // `error`: The error that was thrown.
-If a non-Error was thrown, then it will be wrapped in one, and Error.cause
+If submission failed because of validation issues, this will be a
-    //          will be set.
+    //          ValidationError.
+If a non-Error was thrown, then it will be wrapped in one, and Error.cause will be set.
     // `data`: the form data that was submitted
-    // `form`: a reference to the Formula form instance onError?: (args: { error: Error, data: Data, form: Form<Data> }) => void
+    // `form`: a reference to the Formula form instance onSubmitFailure?: (args: { error: Error, data: Data, form: Form<Data> }) => void

     // A Formula native validator
     validate?: Validator<NoInfer<Data>, NoInfer<Data>>